montal95/Mod-4-Wireframe/README.md

 - Use a _Rails API backend_ with a separate _React frontend_ that are created in two different Github repositories.
 - Have at least three resources on the backend and your application.
 - You must have full CRUD actions for at least one resource (this will probably be your to-do item or note).
+- Use Redux for site navigation
+- Use React Router for site navigation
-- A sign-in page **note - this does not need to be a secure login
+- A sign-in page **note - this does not need to be a secure login - a user can sign in with just their username

 If you create a fully functional MVP and have time left over, you may begin to work on stretch goals.
 Keep in mind that this is an excellent opportunity for you to practice using tools that you may want to incorporate into your Mod 5 project.
 Feel free to set your own goals or to attempt any of the following suggestions:

 - **Strongly Recommended:** Style your App using basic CSS or by incorporating a CSS framework like Bootstrap, Semantic, Material UI, etc.
-- **Strongly Recommended:** Refactor your code to use React Router for site navigation.
-While this isn't required, it will make navigation much easier to handle.
 - Add the ability to filter by body, date created, date edited, etc.
 - Sorting by date created, date edited, alphabetical, etc.
-- Use `react-router` to create a multi-page app
 - User signup & login
 - Sharing notes with other users
 - Rich text formatting
-- Tagging
 - Emailing notes
 - Incorporate a 3rd party API into your project.
       [It is highly suggested that any calls to 3rd party APIs are made _through your backend_.